 protein-packed power pasta + fighting childhood hunger

-cue in Man Cave Craft Eats. this particular sausage has the ingredients listed — no sugar and no weird chemicals. more than that, I believe it's important to buy from companies you trust — the large players in the meat industry are not ones that I would trust (for one reason why, check out my article on Yahoo News).
+Cue in Man Cave Craft Eats.
+This particular sausage has the ingredients listed — no sugar and no weird chemicals.
+More than that, I believe it's important to buy from companies you trust — the large players in the meat industry are not ones that I would trust (for a reason why, check out my article on Yahoo News).

 serves: 1 | gluten free, dairy free | time: 20 minutes

 - 1/5 Man Cave Craft Eats Italian Sausage with Proscuitto, or any other sausage of choice (omit to make this a vegetarian meal)

 - 1 cage free egg (omit and the sausage to make this a vegan meal)

 - 1/4 cup Banza grain free rotini, or any other pasta of choice

 - 1/2 cup frozen organic broccoli

 - 1/2 cup frozen grilled mixed peppers and onions (you can also use fresh ones; I got these at Trader Joe's for added convenience)

 - 1/4 cup frozen organic mixed mushrooms (again, you can use fresh ones; I got these at Whole Foods for added convenience)